0xDones/tfgen/README.md

 These variables are automatically injected into the templates:

-- `tfgen_generated_path`: The path from the root config file to the target directory
+- `tfgen_state_key`: The path from the root config file to the target directory

 ## Practical Example